 Step 3.1: Finalize Your Syllabus

-Now that you have completed the course design and build, use the information from your Course Design Plan to finalize the syllabus template you downloaded in Step 1.1.
-We encourage you to revise the eCampus Course Syllabus Templates as necessary to meet the unique nature of your online, hybrid/blended, or flipped course.
+Once the course design and build has been completed, use the information from your Course Design Plan to finalize the syllabus template downloaded in Step 1.1.
+Revise the eCampus Course Syllabus Template as necessary to meet the unique nature of your online or hybrid course.

 Prepare for teaching online by reviewing content in the eCampus Knowledge Base: